Issue

 2. Using Navigator, the RSE view in Zend Studio, a mapped network drive, a graphical FTP client like FileZilla, or any other utility you may have, navigate to this folder in the IFS:

-Note: If you are on Zend Server versions 6 - 8.5.x, please replace all instances of ZENDPHP7 with ZENDSRV6
+Note: If you are on Zend Server versions 9.1 - 2019.x please replace all instances of ZENDPHP74 with ZENDPHP7, Zend Server versions 6 - 8.5.x, please replace all instances of ZENDPHP74 with ZENDSRV6

 Delete all of the files in the directory.
 You can use the wrklnk command to do this task, but there may be thousands of files to page through, so a tool with a graphical interface is probably much easier.
 It can take a lot of time to delete many thousands of files from the IFS, so you can do most of this ahead of time during the day, then finish up any late additions just prior to the restart of Zend Server.

-3. Next, please navigate to this folder (it should be right next to the previous folder):
+3. Next, navigate to this folder (it should be right next to the previous folder):

 Delete file codetracing.db.